 a.
 N95 Mask:

-“N” stands for “no oil,” which means that anyone can use this mask in this environment as long as there are no oily particles.
+“N” stands for “no oil,” meaning anyone can use this mask in this environment as long as there are no oily particles.
 And “95” means that the mask does not correspond to 95°.
 Droplets of 3 microns or more will not penetrate the mask wall.
 This mask consists of several layers of wool, mainly polypropylene.

 b.
 Surgical mask: